 It’s never a good idea to put all of your eggs in one basket whether it comes to income streams, your portfolio, or applying for jobs.
 Almost no one has 100% job security and with automation set to take over more and more industries, finding and keeping a job is more uncertain than ever.

-Pursuing some your passive income ideas can also speed your path to financial independence.
+Pursuing some of your passive income ideas can also speed your path to financial freedom.

 How Much Can You Earn?

-If you read a few stories about passive income, you might be under the impression that you can start a blog or write an e-book and two weeks later you will be raking in $20,000 a week.
+If you read a few stories about passive income ideas, you might be under the impression that you can start a blog or write an e-book and two weeks later you will be raking in $20,000 a week.
 Sorry, it doesn’t usually work that way.